bjorn144/KEST2-verkefni/README.md

 ## Question: What is the current BIOS version available for the motherboard?
 *P2.30 since 2018*

-## Question: What features, if any, have been added to the new BIOS version?

-## Question: What changes, if any, have been made to the new BIOS version to fix problems?
+# 10.2.1.8 Lab - Create a Partition in Windows

+## Question: What type of File System is used on the NEW VOLUME (I:)?
+*FAT32*

+## Question: How much Free Space is shown?
+*1.99 GB*

+## Question: List the tabs found in the NEW VOLUME (I): Properties window?
+*General - Tools - Hardware - Sharing - ReadyBoost - Previous Versions - Customize*

-## Question: What are the instructions to update the new BIOS version?
+## Question: What tabs are listed in the ITE Test Document Properties window?
+*General - Details - Previous Versions*

+## Question: What happens if you do not run as administrator when you open the command prompt?
+*you will not have acces to anything because your are not administrator*

+## Question: